Back to Resources

 This is where most makers get confused.
 When you buy yarn, wax, resin, clay, or any raw material, you cannot deduct the full purchase price in the year you bought it.
 Only the cost of materials that went into goods you actually sold during the year is deductible.

 At December 31, count what you have left: raw materials, work-in-progress (half-made items), and finished goods you have not sold.
-Value them at what you paid.
+Value your inventory at the lower of its cost and its fair market value (you can also value the whole inventory at fair market value, as long as you use the same method consistently from year to year).
 That total goes on line 8500 (closing inventory) on T2125 Part 4, and it reduces your COGS accordingly.

 If you use materials up quickly and your unsold-goods balance is small, CRA may not scrutinize your Part 4 closely.
 But if you are buying significant stock and not doing a year-end count, you are likely overstating your expenses.